dennisnyamweya/resume/READ.md

 #### By **{List of contributors}**
 ## Description
- This projects displays my skills,education and experience that I have in the technology sector.This website acts as a curriculum vitae for my skills an abilities.You can view it to know of my skills and my specialised areas where I can make a required service.
+ This projects displays my skills,education and experience that I have in the technology sector.This website acts as a curriculum vitae for my skills an abilities.You can view it to know of my skills and my specialty where I can make a required service.
 ## Setup/Installation Requirements
 * git clone